 The positive buzz that had swirled around what Scafaria had accomplished with Lopez in tow had admittedly taken me aback at first.
 But take the first 15 mins with these captains of an industry loosening up its burial in secrecy, and it’s understandable just how compelling their crusade really is, to destroy the status quo, and eliminate the factor of powerful men overshadowing their presence.

 Hustlers is far more than what most will see in the advertising.
 It’s not just a fun time for all in the theater.
 Not just a showcase for J-Lo to flex her acting muscle again in a way most of us haven’t seen in nearly 20 years.
 And not just one of the best films I’ve seen all year.
 It is a film daring to show that working class applies to any profession, and to any professional regardless of wealth.
 A reminder that for all the prettiness that one can symbolize for an audience, we still must work for it, well into the long-term, and with friends we can trust, learn and grow from.
 Destiny and Ramona, they’ve got the right idea, expertly navigating their business structure with a detailed eye, but a needful affection toward their goals in life.
 It’s unforgivable what they had done, and yet, for example when they hold close in Ramona’s big fuzzy coat after a long night to unwind, who’s to say it’s not all worth the risk?
-(4/5 Horns Up!)
+(A-; 4/5 Horns Up!)

 Hustlers opens in most area theaters this weekend; rated R for pervasive sexual material, drug content, language and nudity; 109 minutes.